Somewhere to Stay

 There are lots of accommodation options when planning your trip to Edinburgh.
 Whether it's a luxury apartment off the Royal Mile or a couch in a student's living room; a family-friendly hotel or a bed for one in a youth hostel, whatever you need, we're here to help.

 The trick is to plan as far in advance as possible - particularly during the busy August festival season and Edinburgh's Hogmanay.
 Early planning and booking will ensure you can receive the best rates and city centre locations if you're keen to be in the heart of the action.
-However if you do make a last minute decision there will always be somewhere to stay, with LateRooms offering the most up to date rates.
 Start your search here.

 Bed & Breakfasts